 That's when a young mother with two toddlers in tote and a baby car seat trudged in.
 We could actually hear them before we could see them.
 The mom lugged the car seat on one arm while she balanced her diaper bag and backpack on the other and herded her small children to the only available seats--right next to me.
 As the crew made their way past the rest of the visitors, the mother announced rather loudly, "We'll try to be as quiet as we can."
 I couldn't help but grin as I wondered if she realized she had already broken the peaceful mood.

 Oh, goodie, I thought, this little family will at least provide some entertainment while I wait.
-No sooner had my thoughts formed than this darling woman announced to the entire waiting room that she was there to get birth control (definitely a little t.m.i, don't you think?).
+No sooner had my thoughts formed than this darling woman announced to the entire waiting room that she was there to get birth control (definitely a little TMI don't you think?).
 She then pointed to her children and said, "Can you tell why?"

 That's when I noticed her children were all very young.
 After talking with the oldest, a little girl, I found out she was only three and was trying to get rid of her binky and get potty trained.
 Her little brother was nearly two, and the baby was three months old.
 Wow!
 As a mother who has been through the stage of three small children (not that close together, however) I have humble adoration for mothers who are managing such an ambitious load.
-I've decided that no matter who you are, if you have three children under the age of four (or something close to that), you are in over your head!
-Some mothers may not be willing to admit it, but it's nonetheless true.
-That doesn't mean they aren't perfectly capable of loving and handling their little ones, but it does mean they are doing the hardest job ever, and they are more than likely exhausted in every way by the end of the day.

 I couldn't help but notice that this dear mother's children, like many children those ages, were quite a handful.
 The poor lady never sat still for longer than 20 seconds.
 After about ten minutes, I thought of her promise to be as quiet as possible, and giggled to myself.
 They were anything but quiet as they pushed chairs up to the fish tank, ran around the waiting room, begged for snacks, and asked when they could go home.
-It was all so familiar to me, I sat there with a knowing smile.
-Before long, the mother was ripping covers off the waiting room magazines to make paper airplanes.
-That worked for about . . . two minutes, and then she was taking them for their third drink to the drinking fountain, and pulling out cars from her bag, and so on.

 It was a scenario I've seen or experienced myself many times over as I've struggled with children at a doctor's office, or a grocery store, or anywhere else I've dared drag them along, and to me, it's the greatest sign of selflessness and love there is.
 I looked around the waiting room once more at each woman there and wondered what their stories were.
 I'm sure most, if not all, were mothers or hoping to be mothers.
-I watched one very young girl and found myself wondering if she was just beginning this journey, and I couldn't help but think she had no idea what kind of roller coaster ride she was hopping on, but it was sure to be filled with excitement!
-I watched another expecting mother waddle painfully to the back when they called her name, and although I have no idea what her struggles are, my eyes filled with tears for her willingness to endure discomfort to carry a child and bring it into the world.

 6 comments: